Dreaming381/Free-Parking/README.md

 Join the Latios Framework Community [Discord](https://discord.gg/Sb8aQDuUe8).

-This branch contains experimental features that have not yet been finalized in an official Latios Framework release.
+The *main* branch may contain experimental features that have not yet been finalized in an official Latios Framework release.
 Only use this branch if you intend to experiment with or help develop new features.

+If your goal is to learn the Latios Framework or create a bug repro for a release version, please use the *stable/0.9* branch.
+If this branch is not up-to-date with the latest release version of the Latios Framework, ping the community discord to request the update.

 ## Core Gameplay